 The percentage of regular website visitors, who act according to your plan (e.g., provide contact info, reach out to you, click through listings on your site), make up a conversion rate.
 Visitors’ actions are called conversions.

 To calculate conversion rates, you divide the number of conversions by the number of visitors.
 Then, multiply by 100 for the percentage.
 In real estate, the rate is around 1%.

 CRO exists to optimize your conversion rate.
 Conversion rate optimization offers several benefits for your website and, in turn, your real estate business.

 How Do Realtor Websites Benefit from CRO?

 The benefits of CRO impact both your website and your business.
-If you have higher conversion rates, you’re more likely to communicate with buyers.
+You’re more likely to communicate with buyers if you have higher conversion rates.

 A website optimized to convert traffic for real estate will have higher traffic.
-CRO is customer-focused, which is a major keystone for any successful realtor.
-With the future of real estate, growing more and more virtual, prospective clients need to feel engaged.
+CRO is customer-focused, which is a central keystone for any successful realtor.
+With the future of real estate growing more and more virtual, prospective clients need to feel engaged.

 In turn, more web traffic and better user experiences will turn a higher profit for you.
 The more clients you have, the better your chances to connect with prospects and generate leads.